Using Australian tropical rainforests to help treat chronic wounds and scarring

 Discovering natural remedies

-Epoxy-tigliane compounds, which occur within the seeds of the Fontain’s Blushwood Tree (Fontainea picrosperma), are being examined by the researchers to see how epoxy-tiglianes induce their desirable wound healing effects.
-The aim is to develop these into novel pharmaceuticals as therapies against abnormal healing during chronic wounds and fibrosis.
+Epoxy-tiglianes, which occur within the seeds of the Fontain’s Blushwood Tree (Fontainea picrosperma), are being examined by the researchers to discover how epoxy-tiglianes induce their desirable wound healing effects.
+Ultimately, it is our aim to develop epoxy-tiglianes as novel pharmaceutical therapeutics for the future treatment of non-healing, chronic wounds and excessive scarring situations in skin.

-QBiotics are developing one epoxy-tigliane (EBC-46) as an anti-cancer drug against solid tumours.
-In addition to its anti-cancer effects, EBC-46 has been shown to stimulate exceptional skin healing, following tumour destruction.
+QBiotics Group are developing one epoxy-tigliane (EBC-46) as an anti-cancer drug against solid tumours.
+In addition to its anti-cancer effects, EBC-46 has been shown to stimulate exceptional wound healing in skin, following tumour destruction.

-This has led the researchers to evaluate the effects of EBC-46 and other epoxy-tigliane compounds on fibroblast and keratinocyte wound healing responses and their underlying mechanisms of action.
+This has led to us to evaluate the effects of EBC-46 and other epoxy-tigliane analogues on fibroblast and keratinocyte wound healing responses and the identification of their underlying mechanisms of action.